 1. Establish a Sales Process

-We’re not saying one size fits all here, but it’s likely your ideal customers all have various goals in common, so it’s fair to assume that their hidden agenda for buying your product or service is also very similar.
-Once identified, you can begin standardising your sales process, which will enable you to scale up, grow, and dominate your industry.
-That’s why the first step is to have an efficient, reliable and consistent sales process for each stage of the sales pipeline optimised to your sales teams strengths.
+We’re not saying one size fits all here, but your ideal customers all likely have various goals in common, so it’s fair to assume that their hidden agenda for buying your product or service is also very similar.
+Once identified, you can begin standardizing your sales process, enabling you to scale up, grow, and dominate your industry.
+That’s why the first step is to have an efficient, reliable and consistent sales process for each stage of the sales pipeline optimized to your sales team’s strengths.

 2. Set Individual and Team Quotas